Peugeot 404: 1965

-Year 1966
+1966

 The Grand Touring saloon is available with the XCKF2 injection engine.
 It was also available with a ZF automatic gearbox.
 The front indicator light clusters are now orange / white on all models.
 Two tone door linings (black top and bottom) on all models.
 Cigarette lighter fitted on Super Luxe only.
 Brake compensator fitted on petrol models.
 In June 1966, the millionth Peugeot 404 left the band at Peugeot's Sochaux plant.

-Year 1967
+1967

 The new XC6 carburetor engine fitted with increased power of 68 bhp net (80 bhp SAE).
 The engine bearings benefitted from improved shells.
 Rear anti roll bar fitted.
 New dashboard with three round dials.
 The spare wheel is relocated from inside the boot to under rear of the car.
 The rear valance is amended (Saloon only) and the capacity of the petrol tank is increased from 50 to 55 L (saloon).
 Cigarette lighter fitted on all models, Super Luxe has automatic light on lockable glovebox.
 The front of coupés and convertibles is redesigned, incorporating a new grille with integral driving lamps and rectangular indicator clusters.
 The convertible hood now has a "Panoramic" rear window and the seat mechanism is improved for better accessibility.

 In March, unveiling of the Camionnette bâchée / Canvas Top Van (pick-up).